etrenholm/Challenge-1/README.md

 ### Refactored the code:
 * Added 'alt' attributes to images and graphics
-* Changed title element to better represent the site
+* Changed 'title' element to better represent the site
 * Fixed any wrong/incorrect code
-* Replaced Non-Semantic Elements with Semantic Elements and updated corresponding CSS
+* Replaced Non-Semantic Elements with Semantic Elements
 * Ensured HTML was structured sequentially and cleaned up code for easier readability
-* Reorganized CSS files to follow a logical structure
+* Consolidated and reorganized CSS to follow a logical structure
 * Resized images to a smaller file size for faster loading time

-### Tested site to ensure it was functioning properly and looked the same as originally provided.
+* Tested the site throughout process to ensure it was still functioning properly and looked the same as originally provided

+### Created a GitHub Repository with a unique name.

-### Pushed updated code onto Git and into my git repository:
+### Pushed code into my GitHub Repository using Git.

 * https://github.com/etrenholm/challenge-1

-### Changed the visibility of my site so it was published on github:
+### Created a live link of my site in GitHub:

 * https://etrenholm.github.io/challenge-1/

+## Results

+## Usage

+## Credit